sigii1992/sigii1992/README.md

 <p> If you would like to see all my projects, visit my <a href="https://github.com/sigii1992?tab=repositories">GitHub repositories</a>.</p>

 <h1 align="left">Skills:</h1>
 <p><strong>Detail-oriented :ear:</strong><br>I believe that detail-oriented person is a good listener and very organized.
-During my time in Readie Construction I was constantly taking meeting minutes to ensure that all the employees knows what decisions were made at the meeting and who is going to carry them out.
-At Makers Academy I was always trying to catch mistakes before running tests to minimise the list of errors (e.g. finding typos or brackets in the wrong place).</p>
+During my time with Readie Construction, I was constantly taking meeting minutes to ensure that all the employees know what decisions were made at the meeting and who needs to carry them out.
+At Makers Academy I was proactively focusing on typos and syntax mistakes before running tests to minimise the list of errors.</p>

-<p><strong>Planning/Time management :calendar:</strong><br>I like to think about the future.
-During my time in Readie Construction I was always trying to order suplies like paper, printer ink or coffee on time so that the office would be fully stocked and we would never have any shortages.
-Also, I am usually trying to finish tasks before the due date so I could relax and calmly concentrate on the next assignment.
-During my time at the coding bootcamp I was constantly trying to organise my personal time to carry out responsibilities, i.e., attempting or setting up a plan for my weekend homework on Friday so that my time spent during weekend challenges would be organized and the proccess would be as smooth as possible.</p>
+<p><strong>Planning/Time management :calendar:</strong><br>Whilst at Readie Construction, I was always trying to order supplies in advance so that our office was fully stocked and we wouldn’t run into shortages.
+Also, where possible, my aim was to finish tasks before the due date so I could relax and calmly concentrate on my next assignment.
+At the same time, during my time at the coding bootcamp, I was constantly trying to organise my personal time to carry out responsibilities such as setting up a plan for my weekend homework on Friday so that my time spent during weekend challenges would be smooth and well organized.</p>

-<p><strong>Commitment :computer:</strong><br> I've started to self-learn coding more than a year ago and completed the 4 months Makers Academy coding bootcamp as a remote student.
-This required discipline, focus and self motivation.
-Furthermore, during my time in hospitality I was always trying to go an extra mile for the customers to make their occasion even more special i.e. serving a cake on the house and singing "Happy Birthday".
-It is always warming to hear how you've made someone's day.</p>
+<p><strong>Commitment :computer:</strong><br> I've started to self-learn coding more than a year ago and completed the four months Makers Academy coding bootcamp as a remote student.
+This required discipline, focus and self-motivation.
+Furthermore, during my time in the hospitality sector, I always went the extra mile for my customers to make their stay as memorable as possible as well as adhering to high industry standards.
+It was always warming to hear how you've made someone's day.</p>

 <p><strong>Adaptable and Quick learner :open_hands:</strong><br>I used to live and work in Lithuania, Spain and UK where I was able to adapt to the new environments at ease and without any difficulty.
 Furthermore, I am able to grasp new concepts quickly and efficiently, i.e., during my bootcamp course (week 8-9), we successfully built our group's engineering project in Ruby on Rails framework without prior knowledge and within limited timeframe.
 As well as learning TDD in the first week which was quite a challenge for many of us since it was a new methodology and it was the first time I heard about it. </p>

 <p><strong>Teamwork :busts_in_silhouette:</strong><br>Working in hospitality industry has led me to become a good team player.
 I was working with the group of different people to achieve a shared goal which was ensuring best customer experience.
 This required collaboration, excellent communication, time management and attentiveness.
 Moreover, I believe that my time at Makers gave me valuable experience working as part of a team since practically every day was spent pair-programming.
-Additiionally, we had 3 group engineering projects which I believe prepared me for a work world in tech where teamwork and collaboration are the norm. </p>
+Additionally, we had three group engineering projects which I believe prepared me for a work world in tech where teamwork and collaboration are the norm. </p>

 <strong>Additional skills :heavy_plus_sign:</strong><ul><li>Methodologies: Test Driven Development, Agile, Object Oriented Programming.</li><li>Foreign languages: Fluent written and spoken Lithuanian/English and basic Spanish.</li></ul>

 <h1 align="left">Education:</h1>